learning-zone/javascript-basics/notes/javascript.md

     ' to ' + e.newValue + '.');
 };
 ```
-#### Q. Why do you need web storage?
-Web storage is more secure, and large amounts of data can be stored locally, without affecting website performance.
-Also, the information is never transferred to the server.
-Hence this is recommended approach than Cookies.

 #### Q. How do you check web storage browser support?
 You need to check browser support for localStorage and sessionStorage before using web storage,